NFTs

 NFTs can be used and traded on various platforms.

-NFTs are created through the process of "minting", where a unique token is created on the blockchain.
+NFTs are created through the process of “minting,” which involves creating a unique token on the blockchain.

-NFTs can be bought, sold and traded on marketplaces.
-Well-known platforms for this are OpenSea, Rarible and SuperRare.
+NFTs can be bought, sold, and traded on marketplaces.
+Well-known platforms for this include OpenSea, Rarible and SuperRare.

-The purchase of an NFT gives the buyer ownership of the digital asset, which is recorded in a smart contract.
+Buying an NFT gives the buyer ownership of the digital asset, which is held in a smart contract.

 NFTs can be transferred between wallets, with the blockchain documenting the change of ownership.